Cranjah/Cranjah/README.md

 ...solving the MissingNo. riddle in the Pokémon versions Red and Blue for the Nintendo Game Boy.
 The Pokémon No. 000 (MissingNo.) was inspired by medical sonography during a pneumothorax examination, as there is the so-called Seashore-Sign in M-Mode in normal findings; [See hobby scientific article for my findings (written in German)](https://cranjah-hobbyist-research.myportfolio.com/the-missingno-mystery)

+...writing a first-of-its-kind academic paper about the mechanics and effects of gacha games and especially Pokémon TCG Pocket.
+In my literature research about gacha games, I povide insights to the effects of one of the most impactful mobile games of the years 2024 / 2025; [See hobby scientific article for my findings (written in German)](https://cranjah-hobbyist-research.myportfolio.com/mechanics-of-gacha-games)

+...trying to solve the P-NP-Problem and especially the Traveling Salesperson Problem (TSP) with an algorithmic approach first and then with declaring that P ≠ NP regarding to a mathematical proof attempt, observing the linear regression in the coordinate system of ℝ^2; [See hobby scientific article for my findings (written in German)](https://cranjah-hobbyist-research.myportfolio.com/traveling-salesman-problem)

 ## Certificates in Computer Science